Find Affordable College Courses

 Women make up 64% of the geology majors at the school.

-A rank of #2 on this year’s list means Miami University - Oxford is a great place for geological and earth sciences students working on their doctor’s degree.
+The in-demand doctor’s degree programs at Miami University - Oxford helped the school earn the #2 place on this year’s ranking of the most popular geological and earth sciences schools in Ohio.
 Miami University - Oxford is a fairly large public school located in the town of Oxford.

 Women make up 75% of the geology majors at the school.

 Out of the 5 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Main Campus landed the # 3 spot on the list.
-Located in the large city of Cincinnati, UC is a public college with a very large student population.
+Located in the large city of Cincinnati, UC is a public school with a fairly large student population.

 Women make up 33% of the geology majors at the school.